KonstanAftop/Terravue/docs/prd.md

 ### Story 1.2: User Authentication System

-As a potential TerraVue user,
+As a potential Terravue user,
 I want to register and login securely with role-based access, so that I can access platform features appropriate to my user type.